TriPed-Robot/trip_kinematics/docs/source/how_it_works.rst

 actuated state vs virtual state
 -------------------------------
-If one looks at the code above one can see that the dicionary values of the actuated state in lines 26 and 36 are float values, while the values of the virtual states in lines 32 and 39 are diciontaries.
+If one looks at the code above one can see that the dictionary values of the actuated state in lines 26 and 36 are float values, while the values of the virtual states in lines 32 and 39 are dictionaries.

-This difference is due to the fact that virtual states always specify convention parameters of a :class:`Transformation`.
+This difference is because virtual states always specify convention parameters of a :class:`Transformation`.
-Actuated values on the other hand are not associated with a Transformation and thus dont adhere to transformation conventions.
+Actuated values on the other hand are not associated with a Transformation and thus don't adhere to transformation conventions.

 This is an important difference to keep in mind when dealing with both states.
 Below are a few examples of joints and how their actuated and virtual states would differ.